marc-poljak/AWS-Security-Group-Dependency-Analyzer/README.md

 A Python tool to analyze AWS security group dependencies and identify obsolete or unused security groups across multiple AWS services.

+## ⚠️ Disclaimer

+**USE AT YOUR OWN RISK**.
+This tool is provided "as is", without warranty of any kind, express or implied.
+Neither the authors nor contributors shall be liable for any damages or consequences arising from the use of this tool.
+Always:
+- Test in a non-production environment first
+- Verify results manually before taking action
+- Maintain proper backups
+- Follow your organization's security policies

 ## Features

 - 🔍 Analyzes security group dependencies across multiple AWS services